 Susan Evans says, "We've been very happy with everyone we've bought birds and eggs from and have made some great friends through the Game Bird Gazette.
 Most of the advertisers in the magazine include their phone numbers and addresses in their ads which is really helpful in knowing who you're dealing with."

 In the Game Bird Gazette appeared a terrific article and pictures by John Kerr of Duck Haven Farm telling all about how they keep, breed, and market gamebirds and ducks.
-The picture (upper right) shows us newly hatched ringneck pheasant chicks.
+The picture (upper right and right) shows us newly hatched ringneck pheasant chicks.
 Ringneck pheasants are incredibly popular among breeders, hobbyists and hunters.

 Says Jim Matheson, "The demand for eggs and meat for the gourmet food market is increasing at an amazing rate.
 Hunting clubs are buying lots of bobwhite quail, chukars and ringneck pheasants.
 Hobby breeders also buy thousands of eggs and chicks each year.
 Many of the different quail breeds are especially in demand and some are produced all year long.
-We expect 2014 to be our most successful and profitable year to date.
+We expect this will be our most successful and profitable year to date.
 We credit the Game Bird Gazette and the great articles, people, and contacts we've made through the magazine for our success."

 Coturnix & Bobwhite Quail